MicrosoftDocs/edge-developer/microsoft-edge/webview2/index.md

 #### How-To guides

 *   [How to Debug with WebView2][Webview2HowtoDebug]
-*   [Automating and debugging WebView2 with Microsoft EdgeDriver][Webview2HowtoWebdriver]
+*   [Automating and testing WebView2 with Microsoft Edge Driver][Webview2HowtoWebdriver]

 ## Getting in touch with the WebView2 team